noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 on Isis-san huh...
 Dressed in a white frilly dress, she unmistakably looked like an angel.

-[...Kaito… What color... of clothing... do you think looks good on me?]
+[...Kaito...
+What color... of clothing... do you think looks good on me?]

 [Hmmm.
 I personally like wearing black clothes but...
 I think a fleeting light blue, or rather, I feel like clothes with lighter shades of color would look